-Highgrove House, the picturesque property in the idyllic Gloucestershire countryside, is the family residence of the Prince of Wales and the Duchess of Cornwall.
+Highgrove House, the picturesque property in the idyllic Gloucestershire countryside, was the family residence of the King and Queen Consort before their imminent move to Buckingham Palace.

 The royal couple call Highgrove House their second home.
-Prince Charles has owned this house since 1980, and he previously spent weekends there with his first wife, the late Princess Diana, and their children, Princes William and Harry.
+The King has owned this house since 1980, and he previously spent weekends there with his first wife, the late Princess Diana, and their children, Princes William and Harry.

-As it’s the private residence of the Prince of Wales and Duchess of Cornwall, Highgrove House itself is closed to the public.
+As it is a private residence, Highgrove House itself is closed to the public.
 However, its extensive Royal Gardens are open for tours, including garden tours, champagne and afternoon tea.

 10. Palace of Holyroodhouse, Edinburgh

-The Palace of Holyroodhouse, commonly referred to as Holyrood Palace or Holyroodhouse, is the official residence of Queen Elizabeth II in Scotland.
+The Palace of Holyroodhouse, commonly referred to as Holyrood Palace or Holyroodhouse, was the official residence of Queen Elizabeth II in Scotland.

 The magnificent home has had an eventful history with members of royalty both living and staying intermittently.
 Interestingly, the palace was home to Mary Queen of Scots for most of her life.

 Today, the Palace is a close focus for national celebrations and events in Scotland, most notably The Queen's ‘Holyrood Week’, which usually runs from the end of June to the beginning of July.
-Each year, The Queen entertains around 8,000 guests from all walks of Scottish life during Holyrood week.
+Each year, The Queen has been known to entertain around 8,000 guests from all walks of Scottish life during Holyrood week.